 The Cost Report is a document containing what the team has calculated to be the Actual Cost and Adjusted Cost of their car and their justification (calculations).
 Actual Cost is the amount of money the team actually spent to build their car.
 Adjusted Cost, basically, is a cost calculated from standardized materials/labor costs made up by the judges for the purposes of making the event more fair.
-For example, if two different teams actually paid $2/lb and $0.75/lb for mild steel, respectively, they would both use the standard $1/lb to calculate their Adjusted Costs.

 The Sales Presentation is an approximately 15 minute session within which teams try to convince a hypothetical manufacturing company to purchase their vehicle's design and put it into production.
 Each sales pitch must be a maximum of 10 minutes long, and a 5 minute question and answer session with the judges follows the pitch.